2014 Taba bus bombing

-The 2014 Taba bus bombing was a terrorist attack on a tourist coach in Taba, Egypt on 16 February 2014.
+A terrorist attack on a tourist coach in Taba, Egypt took place on 16 February 2014.
 The bus had been parked, waiting to cross into Israel at the Taba Border Crossing, when a lone suicide bomber entered the open bus and detonated his explosives.
 Four people - three South Koreans and the Egyptian bus driver were killed, and 17 others injured.

 The attack was seen as marking a potential shift in the strategy of jihadist groups in the Sinai insurgency by broadening their campaign against Egyptian security forces to include tourists.

 Victims

 The bomber detonated his device on a tour bus carrying more than 30 members of a South Korean church group.
 They had traveled from Cairo to Saint Catherine's Monastery in the Sinai Peninsula.
 The bus was waiting to cross into Israel when the explosion occurred.
 The South Korean tourists belonged to the Jincheon Jungang Presbyterian Church.
 They had reportedly "saved for years to visit Biblical sites on the 60th anniversary of their church".